 Whereas branding, creative, and strategy are – for the moment – safe from AI, there are some aspects of marketing that can already be executed better by AI.
 The first industry to bite the dust will be PPC and its cousins.
 There is no use for humans fidgeting with ad formats, bid adjustment, and link optimization.
 You are trying to beat an algorithm that gets smarter by the day.

-At the moment, Google itself is offering AI-based suggestions how to improve your campaign, Very often the suggestions are useless.
+At the moment, Google itself is offering AI-based suggestions on how to improve your campaign, Very often the suggestions are useless.
 We run a campaign for branding and marketing consulting and Google keeps telling me to add the keyword “movie theater” for whatever reason.
 But it is improving.

 The next level of AI involvement will be automated adjustments to bids, alerts for quality scores, and budget optimization.
 This will have to be done by a third-party provider with access to your PPC data.
 You wouldn’t trust Google or Facebook to “optimize your budget”.